barah123/canis_lupus2.0/README.md

 ![CanisLupus Logo](canis1.png)

-A **Shiny-based interactive dashboard** for visualizing and analyzing microbiome data.
+**A **Shiny-based interactive dashboard** for visualizing and analyzing microbiome data.**
-Built with **R, Shiny, phyloseq, and Docker** for reproducibility and ease of use.
+**Built with **R, Shiny, phyloseq, and Docker** for reproducibility and ease of use.**
+CanisLupus2.0 is a user-friendly, web-based tool designed for researchers and bioinformaticians to explore, analyze, and visualize microbiome datasets.
+Built with R, Shiny, and phyloseq, this app allows users to upload their own data (ASV tables, taxonomy, metadata, and phylogenetic trees) and perform comprehensive analyses.

 ---